Global Fellowship of Confessing Anglicans: History

+Membership

+As of 2025, GAFCON claims to represent upwards of 85% of the world's practising Anglicans.
+This claim is disputed.
+Peer-reviewed research from 2015 and 2016, published in the Journal of Anglican Studies by Cambridge University Press, indicates that GAFCON-aligned provinces represent closer to 45% of practising Anglicans and just over 54% of members baptized in any of the provinces of the Anglican Communion.

+In 2020, additional peer-reviewed research focused on the Church of Nigeria, GAFCON's largest member church, Kenya, and Uganda.
+The Church of Nigeria claims 18 million nominal members, but research published in the Journal of Anglican Studies found that 7.6 million Nigerians self-identified as Anglicans.
+The same research estimated the Anglican population in Kenya to be closer to 4.9 million and Uganda to be 10.9 million.

 Organization

 The Global Fellowship of Confessing Anglicans aims to extend the goals of the GAFCON conferences into a movement, to "preach the biblical gospel [...] all over the world" and "provide aid to [...] faithful Anglicans" disaffected from their original churches.
 The fellowship recognizes the Jerusalem Declaration, written at the 2008 GAFCON meeting, as a "contemporary rule."
 The fellowship is administered by a "Primates' Council" originally consisting of Primates from the African provinces of the Anglican Communion.
+GAFCON currently lists 12 provinces, 7 branches, and 2 branches "being formed."